18F/cv_faq/_content/retirement-communities/planning-and-preparedness/can-i-visit-patient-at-department-of-veterans-affairs-facility.md

 ---
 category: retirement-communities
 date: April 27, 2020
-excerpt: Visting a patient at VA facility
+excerpt: Visting a patient at Department of Veterans Affairs facility
 layout: post
 promoted: false
 sources:
 - agency: va
   url: https://www.va.gov/coronavirus-veteran-frequently-asked-questions/#health-care-appointments-and-m
-title: Can I visit a patient at a VA facility?
+title: Can I visit a patient at a Department of Veterans Affairs facility?
 ---

 We're currently following CDC guidelines and limiting visitors for patients receiving care in a VA facility, including a hospital, nursing home, or spinal cord injury and disorder center.
 Limiting outside visitors helps us protect older Veterans and those who already have health issues.